-Noblessner – Brimming with History, Imprinted by Greats
+Noblessner – brimming with history, imprinted by greats

 As its name in Estonian indicates, Kai Art Center is located on a dock, in a repurposed industrial building in North Tallinn’s Noblessner Quarter, known for its fascinating history and architecture.
 The ensemble of limestone and concrete buildings is full of historical associations: it was a secret submarine facility from tsarist Russian times, it is closely connected with the nephew of Alfred Nobel, and it’s now a home to contemporary culture.

-The history of Noblessner dates back to 1912, when two St. Petersburg businessmen – Europe’s biggest oil industrialist, Emanuel Nobel (Alfred Nobel’s nephew), and Arthur Lessner, owner of the G. A. Lessner machinery factory, built a submarine production center here, the most important one in tsarist Russia.
+The history of Noblessner dates back to 1912, when two St. Petersburg businessmen – Europe’s biggest oil industrialist, Emanuel Nobel (Alfred Nobel’s nephew), and Arthur Lessner, owner of the G. A. Lessner machinery factory – built a submarine production center here, the most important one in tsarist Russia.
 The name Noblessner is derived from the founders’ last names.
 From 1913 to 1917, a total of 12 then state-of-the-art submarines were built here.
 During Soviet times, Noblessner was home to the Soviet Ministry of Defense shipyard.
-When Estonia gained independence, submarine production at Noblessner came to a halt, but ships were still built and repaired here all the way up to 2018.
+When Estonia gained its independence, submarine production at Noblessner came to a halt, but ships were still built and repaired here all the way up until 2018.

-The original developer of the quarter, Emanuel Nobel, was a colourful personality and as talented as his world-famous uncle Alfred.
+The original developer of the quarter, Emanuel Nobel, was a colorful personality and as talented as his world-famous uncle Alfred.
 Besides managing the family-owned oil company, Branobel, Emanuel founded the world’s first diesel engine plant, which also produced engines for Noblessner’s submarines.

 Nobel, who owned an outstanding Fabergé collection, loved art and sumptuous dinners.
 In 1888, Tsar Alexander III offered him Russian citizenship; Emanuel accepted.
 In fact, Emanuel is also to be thanked for the fact that Nobel Prizes have their current stature.
 After Alfred Nobel’s death, his heirs challenged his will, which left most of his estate to the Nobel Foundation for establishing the prizes.
 The disputes and negotiations lasted two years, but ultimately Emanuel managed to conclude an agreement that honored Alfred’s original intent.